 Polypays remain the foundation of the flock.
 They are

 consistent producers and well adapted to farm production.

-very good quality but feet generally require a lot of maintenance.
+good quality but feet generally require more maintenance than I'd

 Friesians are my very prolific breed of choice.
 Increases in